1: Toward Cutting-Edge Science

 This is a CFI project led by the Beamline Advisory Team leader Mirek Cygler (U of Saskatchewan), in collaboration with other Beamline Advisory Team members and principal users representing institutes from accross Canada including: Bhushan Nagar (McGill U), Zongchao Jia (Queen's U), Filip Van Petegem (U of British Columbia), Mark Glover (U of Alberta), Kenneth Ng (U of Calgary), Brian Mark (U of Manitoba), Emil Pai (U of Toronto), Alisdair Boraston (U of Victoria) and Alba Guarné (McMaster U).

 The new optics, which includes a new DCM/DMM monochromator and three new mirrors, will enable the beamline to achieve a focus spot size of 5 × 30 µm with a photon-flux of about 1 × 1013 ph/s in a 5 µm focus spot, or up to 1 × 1014 ph/s in pink-beam (1% ΔE/E) mode.
-Additionally, the endstation will be replaced with an MD2S microdiffractometer, while the current Pilatus 6M detector will be replaced with an Eiger 9M detector.
+Additionally, the endstation will be replaced with an MD2S microdiffractometer, while the previous Pilatus 6M detector (now on CMCF-BM) will be replaced with an Eiger 9M detector.
 The recently-upgraded ISARA automounter will continue to be a key component of the upgraded beamline.

 2: CMCF-BM High-Flux Upgrade